janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

  - Plug your ESP32cam in your computer or Raspberry Pi.
 Select new device in EspHome, click continue, write a file name like RC-Car-32cam, in Select your device type choose ESP32.
  - Click skip.
 Copy and paste in edit button the content of RC-Car-32cam.yaml file in your file, change your ssid and WiFi password validate it and install it.
  - Choose Plug into the computer running ESPHome Dashboard and wait the installation.
+ - Look at the log and copy the IP address in case it does not appear automatically in Home Assistant.
+ - In Home Assistant, Go to Configuration, Devices and services, if it's not your new ESPHome device: add integration, search for ESPHome and write this IP address in the host.
  - Then other several entities should appears at Home Assistant:
      - camera.rc_car32_cam
      - light.led_rc_car32cam